James-Yu/LaTeX-Workshop/.github/ISSUE_TEMPLATE/bug-report.md

 ## Preliminary questions [Required]

-### Disable all the other extensions except for LaTeX Workshop, and check that you still see this issue.
+### Disable all the other extensions except for LaTeX Workshop, restart VS Code, and check that you still see this issue.
 [Required]

 You still see this issue?: Yes/No